Mario: Appearance and profession

 According to Miyamoto, Mario's profession was chosen to fit with the game design.
 Because Donkey Kong takes place on a construction site, Mario was made into a carpenter; and when he appeared again in Mario Bros., it was decided that he should be a plumber, because a lot of the game is situated in underground settings.
 Mario's character design, particularly his large nose, draws on Western influences; once he became a plumber, Miyamoto decided to "put him in New York" and make him Italian, light-heartedly attributing Mario's nationality to his mustache.
 Other sources have Mario's profession chosen to be carpentry in an effort to depict the character as an ordinary hard worker, making it easier for players to identify with him.
 After a colleague suggested that Mario more closely resembled a plumber, Miyamoto changed Mario's profession accordingly and developed Mario Bros., featuring the character in the sewers of New York City.

 Due to the graphical limitations of arcade hardware at the time, Miyamoto clothed the character in red overalls and a blue shirt to contrast against each other and the background, making the movements of his arms easily perceptible.
 A red cap was added to let Miyamoto avoid drawing the character's hairstyle, forehead, and eyebrows, as well as to circumvent the issue of animating his hair as he jumped.
 To give distinctly human facial features with the limited graphical abilities, Miyamoto drew a large nose and a mustache, which avoided the need to draw a mouth and facial expressions.
 Omitting a mouth circumvented the problem of clearly separating the nose from the mouth with a limited number of pixels available.

 Over time, Mario's appearance has become more defined; blue eyes, white gloves, brown shoes, a red "M" in a white circle on the front of his hat and gold buttons on his overalls have been added.
 According to an interview, Japanese character designer Yōichi Kotabe, who worked on redesigning characters in Super Mario Bros.
-(1985), revealed that Mario's M on his hat was originally the resemblance of McDonald's logo; Kotabe later changed the design of M and straightened its lines to clearly distinguish the difference.
+(1985), revealed the M on his hat originally resembled the Golden Arches; Kotabe later changed the design of the M and straightened its lines to clearly distinguish the difference.
 The colors of his shirt and overalls were also reversed from a blue shirt with red overalls to a red shirt with blue overalls.
 Miyamoto attributed this process to the different development teams and artists for each game as well as advances in technology.